hdgarrood/purescript-sequences/docs/Data.Sequence.md

 index :: forall a.
 Seq a -> Number -> Maybe a
 ```

 O(log(min(i,n-i))).
-Retrieve the element at the given position in the Seq
+Retrieve the element at the given position in the
-Indexing on Seqs is zero-based; that is, the first element in a sequence
+sequence.
+This function is zero-based; that is, the first element in a
-`xs` can be retrieved with `index xs 0`.
+sequence `xs` can be retrieved with `index xs 0`.

 #### `adjust`